Harsh7-dev/text-to-image/README.md

 ## Troubleshooting

 - **Port already in use**: The service runs on port 8000 by default.
-If you need a different port, modify the Docker run command: `docker run -p 8001:8000 text-to-video`
+If you need a different port, modify the Docker run command: `docker run -p 8001:8000 --env-file .env text-to-image`
-- **API token errors**: Make sure your Hugging Face API token is valid and properly set in the `.env` file
+- **API token errors**: Make sure your Replicate API token is valid and properly set in the `.env` file
-- **Model access**: The app uses free models from Hugging Face, so no special access is required
+- **Billing issues**: Replicate requires a payment method for image generation.
+Check your billing status at https://replicate.com/account/billing
-- **Rate limits**: Without an API token, you're limited to a few requests per hour
+- **Rate limits**: Replicate has rate limits based on your plan

 ## Project Structure

 ```
-Text-to-Video/
+Text-to-Image/
 ├── app/
 │   ├── main.py          # FastAPI application
 │   └── static/
 │       └── index.html   # Web interface
-├── output/              # Generated videos (created by container)
+├── output/              # Generated images (created by container)
 ├── .env                 # Environment variables (create this file)
 ├── Dockerfile           # Docker configuration
 ├── railway.json         # Railway deployment config